 Specialty step van builds are not limited to restaurants or caterers taking their business into the mobile sector.
-There are many others ways that high-end builders like APEX design and fabricate projects “outside the box” shown through this project spotlight: Food Trucks for Veterans.
-APEX Specialty Vehicles had the honor to design, engineer and build a custom food truck for Veterans Canteen Service.
+There are many other ways that high-end builders like APEX design and fabricate projects “outside the box” shown through this project spotlight: Food Trucks for Veterans.
+APEX Specialty Vehicles had the honor to design, engineer, and build a custom food truck for Veterans Canteen Service.
 Let’s take a look!

 As we know, custom builds can be designed and engineered to accommodate many other non-profit initiatives, including:

 - Educational Platforms (Diabetes, Mammography)

 The imperative differences in a company that only builds food trucks and those that can build food trucks along with multi-functional units come down to design and engineering.
 Many food truck builders do not have a staffed design and engineering team onsite, so their builds are cookie-cutter.
 This leads to lower quality, less customizable options, and less attention to detail.